Grand Prize

 🔓 2.
 HTTP vs HTTPS: The Main Line of Defense

-Before we break down the scenarios, let's clear up a confusion that scares 90% of beginners.
+Before we break down the scenarios, let's clarify a question that concerns many users.

-⚠️ Important Note: Do not confuse "HTTP Proxies" and "HTTP Websites" In ourCyberYozh App catalog, you can buy HTTP proxies or SOCKS5 proxies.
-Many people think that an HTTP proxy is unsafe.
+⚠️ Important Note: Do not confuse "HTTP Proxy" and "HTTP Sites" In ourCyberYozh App catalog you can buy HTTP proxies or SOCKS5 proxies.
+Many people think that an HTTP proxy is insecure.
 This is a fairly common misconception.

-Proxy type (HTTP or SOCKS5) — is simply the "transport," a way of delivering data.
+• Proxy type (HTTP or SOCKS5) — this is simply the "transport," the method of data delivery.

-Remember the formula: If you use a regular HTTP proxy but open a secure website (HTTPS with a padlock), your data is completely safe.
+Remember the formula: If you use a regular HTTP proxy but open a secure site (HTTPS with a padlock), your data is safe.
 Encryption happens in the browser before the data reaches the proxy.

 Now let's look at what happens when you open different websites: